-The Office of Institutional Research and Assessment conducts campus assessments throughout the academic year.
+The Office of Institutional Effectiveness conducts campus assessments throughout the academic year.
 These assessments provide information about student satisfaction, the student experience, and engagement.
 Summaries of those reports are provided in the reports on this page.

 Part of the Academic Advising Assessment Plan, this report is comprised of a pair of surveys.
 The first survey is sent to all enrolled undergraduate students and is designed to measure student satisfaction with academic advising.
 The second survey is sent to professional advisors and faculty advisors, who are asked to perceive the satisfaction of their “average” advisee.
 The goal is to match advisor perception with student perception to identify discrepancies that can stimulate changes in advising attitudes and behaviors.
 In addition, advisors are asked their satisfaction with institutional and staff support for their jobs.
 Student and advisor comments are also included.

 This survey is administered, on an ongoing basis, to all graduating students when they apply for graduation.
 Students are asked about their experiences at IU Southeast, including courses, faculty, staff, processes, and campus programming.
 The reports below provide summaries of data across multiple years, including growth comparisons through the final year of the report.

 This survey is administered every other year to a sample of undergraduate and graduate students in randomly selected courses.
 In 2013, the survey was substantially shortened and altered to focus on current campus initiatives.
 Prior to 2013, students were asked about their experiences at IU Southeast, including courses, faculty, staff, processes, and campus programming.
 The reports below provide summaries of data across multiple years, including growth comparisons where available.